ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 ## Implementation / Design

-Columns will be provided to the table as slotted elements.
-The slot for the columns will be the default slot for the table, and thus no slot needs to be expressly provided by the user for a column:
+Column custom elements will be provided to the table as slotted elements.
+The slot for the column elements will be the default slot for the table, and thus no slot needs to be expressly provided by the user for a column element:

 ```HTML
 <nimble-table>